sunn4room/nvim-cmp-codegeex/README.md

 }
 ```

-> Some constances about nvim-cmp:
+> Some infos about nvim-cmp:
 >
 > -   source name is `codegeex`
 > -   kind text is `CodeGeeX`